RenaSchott/Project2-JSGame/README.md

   - The header includes the name of the game in the middle.
   - On the left and right of the header is the logo of the game displayed.
   - The background color is a dark red.
+  - The text color is beige which refers to the background of the main content and matches nicely with the dark background.

 ![screenshot of the header](assets/readme-images/header.png)